The University of South Carolina's Bachelor of Science in Retailing offers two distinct areas of concentration:

 Teaching becomes powerful when students see lessons brought to life through real-world experiences.
 That’s why hands-on learning is a hallmark of our degree programs.
 Go beyond the classroom with behind-the-scenes field trips, exclusive work opportunities, study abroad courses and opportunities to attend national industry conferences and the biggest events in fashion.

 Make new friends and career connections by getting involved in one of the many student organizations on campus.
 Live and learn with classmates who share your career interests by joining the Women in Retailing living and learning community.
-Join USC Fashion Board and host a runway event.
+Join UofSC Fashion Board and host a runway event.
 Or, join the student chapter of the National Retail Federation to enrich your professional development.
 The opportunities are endless and we're here to help you make the most of your college experience.

 To learn more about how to apply for the University of South Carolina's Bachelor of Science in Retailing degree, visit our Apply page.